-Still, AD diagnosis is not an exact science.
-The reason: there are various conditions that show similar symptoms to AD.
-And while genetics play a role in AD, approximately 75 percent of those with AD have no known family history of the condition.
-Thus, it is essential you consult with a doctor experienced in AD diagnostics.
+Still, the diagnosis of AD is not an exact science.
+There are various conditions that show similar symptoms to AD.
+And while genetics play a role, approximately 75 percent of individuals with AD have no known family history of the condition.
+It’s essential that you consult with a doctor experienced in diagnosing Alzheimer’s disease.

 An experienced AD doctor will take the following steps.